pomerium/pomerium/docs/docs/topics/device-identity.md

 ## Implement Device Identity with Pomerium

 Pomerium supports policies that use device identity since version [0.16.0](/docs/upgrading.md#policy-for-device-identity).
 We use the [Web Authentication][webauthn-api] (**WebAuthN**) API to bring authentication and authorization based on device identity into your security framework.
-It enables users to register their device ID, and admins to require a trusted device before accessing one, several, or all services.
+Pomerium's device identity support enables users to register their devices, and administrators to enforce access to applications and services to a particular set of trusted devices.

 You can review our implementation of the WebAuthn specification [on GitHub](https://github.com/pomerium/webauthn).